chenglinli/chemical_mutagenesis/README.md

 This section will walk you through the steps and tools to generate a VCF file (.vcf) that is compatible with these scripts.
 If you create a VCF file by using different tools, you may encounter unexpected errors.
 For more information about the VCF file, please read the [document](http://gatkforums.broadinstitute.org/discussion/1268/what-is-a-vcf-and-how-should-i-interpret-it).

 **1. Align the sequence reads**
-First, you will align the whole-genome sequence data (.bam files) to the reference genome (mask the duplication on chromosome 2 from 3016083 to 3768654) by the BWA (0.7.5a).
+First, you will align the whole-genome sequence data (.bam files) to the reference genome (mask the duplication in the chromosome 2 from 3016083 to 3768654) by the BWA (0.7.5a).
 The chromosome 2 duplication region will be addressed later.
 If you use Bowtie to align your sequence reads, you may have to run `java -jar GenomeAnalysisTK.jar -T PrintReads -R reference.fa -I input.bam -o output.bam -rf ReassignOneMappingQuality -RMQF 255 -RMQT 60` to covert the quality score before variant calling.

 **2. Mark duplicated reads**
 You will use the `MarkDuplicates` in the picard-tools (version 1.119) to mark duplicated reads.
 These duplicated reads will later be excluded from the variant calling.